Fingerpost: History

 Road signing was next comprehensively reviewed in the United Kingdom from 1961 by the government-appointed Worboys Committee and the 1964 Traffic Signs Regulations brought in the signing system largely remaining in force today.
 Whilst the 1964 regulations did encourage local authorities to remove and replace traditional fingerposts with the new designs, it was not made compulsory to do so.
 Regulations did not, however, permit new fingerpost style signs to be erected until a design was permitted by the Department for the Environment in 1994 (in the Traffic Signs Regulations and General Directions of that year).
 Of note was that the design did not allow for mileages of over three miles to be expressed with the use of halves and quarters.
-It is thus that new fingerposts have been required to round the previously more accurate distance measurements.
+It is thus that new fingerposts have been required to round the previously more precise distance measurements.

 Whilst the 1964 regulations did not bring about a general requirement to remove all fingerposts in Great Britain (signage in Northern Ireland being treated somewhat separately), some counties appear to have been more zealous than others in eradicating them.
 Fingerpost survival is highest in rural areas and away from major roads.
 Reacting to concern about the loss of historic fingerposts from the rural landscape, an advisory leaflet was issued by the Department for Transport and English Heritage in June 2005 which stated that "All surviving traditional fingerpost direction signs should be retained in-situ and maintained on a regular basis.
 They should be repainted every five years in traditional black and white livery.
 Other colours should be used only when these are known to have been in use before 1940".
 In recent years several county councils have embarked on restoration and repair programmes for their fingerpost stock, including the Highway Heritage Project in the Quantock Hills of Somerset.